philipdarke/reproducible-actuarial-work/docs/exercise4.md

 `ggplot2` is a system for creating graphics in R.  The cheat sheet [here](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf) and the [data visualisation](https://r4ds.had.co.nz/data-visualisation.html) chapter of R for Data Science covers how to use `ggplot2` in detail.

-You may wish to use these resources to improve the plot by adding axis labels and a better title.
+You can use these resources to improve the plot, for example by formatting the axis and legend.

 <div class="nav">
   <div class="back"><a href="./exercise3"><< Exercise 3</a></div>